breftejk/STM32-Simon-Says/README.md

 - **simon/**
   Contains the STM32CubeIDE project files.

-- Documentation and design files (schematic and PCB) are located in the repository root.
+- Documentation and design files (schematic, PCB and gerber files) are located in the repository root.